 Once an executive officer achieves the minimum share threshold measured by the value of shares held, they should retain shares necessary to meet the minimum ownership requirement throughout the year.
-Shares that count toward the minimum share ownership levels include: shares owned outright and beneficially owned; shares purchased in the open market or inherited; shares acquired through the company's Employee Stock Purchase Plan; vested restricted stock; vested RSUs, performance shares and performance units in our Deferred Compensation Plan; and shares issued from the exercise of vested options.
+Shares that count toward the minimum share ownership levels include: shares owned outright or beneficially owned; shares purchased in the open market or inherited; shares acquired through our Employee Stock Purchase Plan; vested restricted stock; vested RSUs, performance shares and performance units, including such shares that have been deferred into our Deferred Compensation Plan; and shares issued from the exercise of vested options.
 Any shares held prior to the executive officer's date of appointment will also count toward the ownership requirement.

-The Committee reviews quarterly reports of the stock holdings of our officers and directors.
+The Committee reviews quarterly reports of the stock holdings of our executive officers and directors.
 Our Board may evaluate whether exceptions should be made in the case of any covered person who, due to his or her unique financial circumstances, would incur a hardship by complying with these guidelines.
-No such exceptions were granted or were in place in fiscal year 2020.
-As of November 27, 2020, each of our NEOs was in compliance with the applicable guidelines.
+No such exceptions were granted or were in place in fiscal year 2022.
+As of December 2, 2022, each of our NEOs was in compliance with the applicable guidelines.